Smart showers can perform actions that you never thought possible—or never thought you needed—just a couple years ago.

 Since it’s still a fairly new (and expensive) technology, I only managed to find a few choices.

-After all my research, I only found one truly smart shower controller that’s available in the US, the U by Moen.
-Kohler makes and sells a good digital shower controller, but the Kohler Konnect feature (which adds smart connectivity) hasn’t been released yet.
+After all my research, I only found two truly smart shower controllers readily available in the US: U by Moen and the Kohler Konnect system.
 SmarTap looks like a good product and has a bunch of cool smart features, but it’s currently only available in Europe.